Flo-R1der/Promatic-3_ESP-bridge/README.md

 This file is basically a copy of the ESP8266 and is working the same way.
 Also the entities mentioned above are similar.
 However, the ESP32 has some considerable extras defined:
 - **Bluetooth Beacon**
   - can be used to identify the vehicle, on which the garage door should open.
-  - To discover bluetooth beacons, you might use the [discovery code](ESP32_C3-mini_beacon-discovery.yaml) first.
+  - To discover bluetooth beacons, you might use the [discovery code](ESP32-C3-mini_beacon-discovery.yaml) first.
 - **Bluetooth Proxy**
   - To proxy bluetooth signals (button press, BLE-sensors, etc.) to your Home Assistant instance.

+> I tested the ESP32 D1 Mini first, but it was causing a lot of trouble.
+Therefore, it is now **marked as legacy**.
+If you still want to use it take, look into the [legacy-folder](legacy/).

 <br>